StoneDetector: Conventional and versatile code clone detection for Java: Evaluation

 Another parameter that can impact StoneDetector's capability in finding code clones is the similarity measure, i.e., \emph{string metric}, used for comparing the paths of two code fragments' dominator trees (cf. also Sect.~\ref{sec:metrics}).
 Furthermore, since the path comparison is working on hashed fingerprints of the paths, the utilized \emph{hashing mechanism} may as well influence StoneDetector's performance.
-For our sixth research question, we therefore want to specifically analyze the role of the string metric and hashing mechanism.
-In our previously described experiments, we used a combination of a variant of the Longest Common Subsequence (LCS)-based metric ($\delta_{LCS_{modified}}$) in combination with Locality-Sensitive Hashing (LSH).
-This is in contrast to the authors' previous work in~\cite{DBLP:conf/icsm/AmmeHS21}, where we used the standard LCS-based metric in combination with a 4-byte prime number-based hashing mechanism.
+We therefore also want to specifically analyze the role of the string metric and hashing mechanism.
+In our previously described experiments, we used a combination of a variant of the longest common subsequence-based metric ($\delta_{LCS_{modified}}$) in combination with Locality-Sensitive Hashing (LSH).
+This is in contrast to the authors' previous work in~\cite{DBLP:conf/icsm/AmmeHS21}, where we used the standard LCS-based metric in combination with a simple 4-byte prime number-based hashing mechanism.

+In a third experiment, we considered the role of using different string metrics on clone detection in StoneDetector.
+To this end, we have chosen a subset of the string metrics implemented in StoneDetector, i.e., the LCS-based metric, modified LCS-based metric, Levenshtein distance, Needleman-Wunsch, Hamming distance, and modified Hamming distance.
+The latter metric depicts a variant of the Hamming distance in which different path lengths are not penalized, in the sense that the difference in length between different paths is not included in the distance measure as a penalty.
+We refer the interested reader to Sect.~\ref{sec:metrics} for a short explanation of these string metrics.
+We analyze the role of a certain string metric by evaluating StoneDetector's recall and precision on BigCloneBench when using the respective metric and MD5 hashing, keeping the other parameters stable (cf. Table~\ref{tbl:configuration}).
+Precision is again measured by manual validation of a random sample.